-Alhaurin el Grande covers about 73 square km and sits at approximately 325 metres above sea level, bordered by the Mijas Mountains (Serranias de Mijas) on one side and the Guadalhorce valley on the other.
-It was originally called Alhaur (‘the people of the valley).
+Alhaurín el Grande covers about 73 square kilometres and sits at approximately 325 metres above sea level, bordered by the Mijas mountain range (Serranias de Mijas) on one side and Guadalhorce valley on the other.
+It was originally called “Alhaur” (“people of the valley”).

-When you approach the town from the direction of Fuengirola, you’ll see a fortress perched on a hilltop at the entrance to Alhaurin el Grande.
+When you approach Alhaurín el Grande from the direction of Fuengirola, you will see a fortress perched on a hilltop at the town entrance.
 This prominent and distinctive landmark is in fact a water tower.

-The town of Alhaurin el Grande has seen an incredible transformation over recent years, with countless improvements to its infrastructure, including a new library and sports hall and the access road out of Alhaurin heading towards Fuengirola, which has drastically reduced the travelling time to the coast.
+Alhaurín el Grande’s town area has undergone an incredible transformation in recent years, with countless improvements to its infrastructure, including a new library and sports hall and the access road out of Alhaurín heading towards Fuengirola, which has significantly reduced travelling time to the coast.

-Throughout Alhaurin el Grande you will notice that architectural styles encompass a mixture of traditional older style and new buildings, all coexisting in harmony.
+Throughout Alhaurín el Grande you will notice that the architectural styles encompass a mix of traditional older and modern new buildings, all co-existing in harmony.

-In the town, you will find a vast range of shopping facilities and amenities such as banks, shops, supermarkets, medical facilities, local swimming pool and much more.
-Away from the main high street, there are more traditional shops including bakers, greengrocers and so forth.
+In the town is a vast range of shopping facilities and amenities including banks, shops, supermarkets, medical facilities and a local swimming pool.
+Away from the main high street, there are more traditional shops including bakers and greengrocers.

-There are three golf courses close to Alhaurin el Grande – Alhaurin Golf, Mijas Golf and Lauro Golf, with several other golf courses within easy access.
-Alhaurin Golf is an 18 hole par 72 course designed by Severiano Ballesteros.
-There is also a 9 hole practice course as well as a golf academy for all ages and skills.
+Three golf courses are located close to Alhaurín el Grande: Alhaurín Golf, Mijas Golf and Lauro Golf, with several other courses within easy access.
+Alhaurín Golf is an 18-hole par-72 course designed by Severiano Ballesteros.
+There is also a nine-hole practice layout as well as a golf academy for all ages and skill levels.

-One of the most famous expatriate residents of Alhaurin el Grande was the British writer Gerald Brenan who wrote The Spanish Labyrinth about the Spanish Civil War, as well as South from Granada, Seven Years in an Andalusian Village.
-Gerald Brenan lived in Alhaurin el Grande until his death aged 93 in 1987.
+One of the area’s most famous expatriate residents was British writer Gerald Brenan, who wrote The Spanish Labyrinth about the Spanish Civil War, as well as South from Granada: Seven Years in an Andalusian Village.
+Gerald Brenan lived in Alhaurín el Grande until his death aged 93 in 1987.